schmorrison/Zoho/README.md

 It is reasonable to assume that each API may provide different implementation, however they should all use the common methods available in Zoho.

-### Getting the master struct and starting oAuth2 flow
+### Getting the Zoho struct and starting oAuth2 flow

     import (
         "github.com/schmorrison/Zoho"